Minnie Lou Bradley: Career

-Bradley is a rancher and a cattlewoman.
-She and her family own and operate the Bradley 3 Ranch in Childress County, Texas.
+Bradley and her family owned and operated the Bradley 3 Ranch in Childress County, Texas.
 Bradley and a handful of women were first to earn a degree in animal husbandry from Oklahoma State University (formerly Oklahoma A&M).
-She is the first woman to join the Intercollegiate Livestock Judging Team.
+She was the first woman to join the Intercollegiate Livestock Judging Team.
 She was the first woman president of the American Angus Association.
-She has been awarded many times by the agriculture industry in her long history for her contributions to the beef industry.
+She was awarded many times by the agriculture industry in her long history for her contributions to the beef industry.

-Also in 1955, the year they were married, the Bradleys bought a ranch near Childress co-owned with Billy Jack's parents.
+The first job Bradley had was working as an assistant to the executive secretary of the Texas Angus Association.
+She later worked for J. P. Walker of Angus Valley Farms in Tulsa, Oklahoma.
+In 1955, the year they were married, the Bradleys bought a 3,300 acre ranch with 20 cows near Childress that was co-owned with Billy Jack's parents.
 The combined property they named Bradley 3 Ranch.
 The two families ran it together for some time.
-Eventually, Minnie became the head of the ranch.
-Last reports showed that Billy Jack was living in Vernon, Texas, and Minnie Lou and her daughter were running Bradley 3 Ranch.
-Their son had died early.
-Bradley has been recognized for work of the Angus breed, her success in crossbreeding Angus and Hereford cattle.
-In 2014, her portrait was unveiled to be displayed in the Saddle and Sirloin Gallery in Lexington Kentucky.
+Eventually, the ranch reached a size of 11,000 acres and usually ran 400 Angus-bred cattle.
+Minnie Lou became the head of the ranch.
+She also taught agriculture classes at Texas Christian University.
+Last reports showed that Billy Jack was living in Vernon, Texas, and Minnie Lou, her daughter and her son-in-law were running Bradley 3 Ranch.
+Minnie Lou and Billy Jack's son had died earlier.
+Bradley was recognized for work of the Angus breed, her success in crossbreeding Angus and Hereford cattle.
+She was inducted into the National Cowgirl Museum and Hall of Fame in 2006.
+In 2014, her portrait was unveiled to be displayed in the Saddle and Sirloin Gallery in Louisville, Kentucky.

+Personal life and death

+Minnie Lou Ottinger married Bill Bradley in 1955.
+They raised one son and one daughter together.

+Minnie Lou Bradley died following a brief illness on August 5, 2025, at the age of 93.